A6.604 Taxpayer safeguards relating to compliance checks

 The main safeguards are in relation to appeal rights (see A6.615) and the need for Tribunal approval or prior authorisation at a senior level within HMRC for some of the more intrusive powers such as unannounced visits (see A6.624).

-The information must be reasonably required, and an information notice only requires a taxpayer to produce information that is in his power or possession2.
+The information must be 'reasonably required', and an information notice only requires the person to produce information that is in their power or possession2.
 Certain old documents do not have to be produced, although this requirement may be disapplied with the agreement of an authorised officer3, and certain material is exempt from the provisions of an information notice (see A6.614).

-Under certain circumstances the issue of a notice must be approved by the First-tier Tribunal4, and in the case of third party notices, the taxpayer must receive a summary of the reasons for the notice, unless the Tribunal believes that
+Under certain circumstances the issue of a notice must be approved by the First-tier Tribunal4, and in the case of third party notices and financial institution notices, the taxpayer must receive a summary of the reasons for the notice, unless the Tribunal believes that to do so would prejudice the assessment or collection of tax5.